sagan/simplegoproxy/README.md

 -open-scope "http://example.com/*"
 ```

 This flag can be set multiple times.
 Target urls of these scopes do not require (enforce) signing.
 However, env substitutions do not work if a such scope url is not signed.
-For convenience, `-open-http` flag can be used to make all http(s) urls do not require signing, equivalent to `-open-scope "*://*"`.
+Some flags can also be used to make certain urls do not require signing:

+- `-open-normal`: Make all `http`, `https` and `data` scheme urls do not require signing.

 Example:

 ```
-simplegoproxy -enable-all -key abc -open-http
+simplegoproxy -enable-all -key abc -open-normal
 ```

 ### URL encryption